benjamindehli/ElektriskSalmesykkel/README.md

   - Switches between a long/big room (church) reverb and a short/small room (home) reverb
 - Dry / Wet
   - Mix between direct signal (dry) and reverb signal (wet)

+## Air supply (plugin version only)

+The original Yamaha L-20D has a motor driven fan that supplies air to all the reeds.
+When many notes are played at once, each reed gets a smaller share of the air.
+The plugin emulates this behavior: the more notes you hold, the lower the volume, the softer the top end and the slower the attack of each note.
+The air recovers quickly when notes are released, just like the real blower.
+The emulation only affects the reed samples, not the mechanical key noises, and it can be turned on or off in the settings menu.

+## About this repository

+This repository contains the source for both the Decent Sampler library (the DecentSampler folder) and the plugin version.
+The plugin is a thin wrapper around the shared Dehli Musikk sampler engine, and a converter translates the Decent Sampler library into the engine's native preset format at build time.
+The audio files are not part of this repository, since the samples are a paid product.
+The full version is available from [store.dehlimusikk.no][Gumroad profile].

 [Gumroad profile]: https://store.dehlimusikk.no/